SoftCircuits/SimpleLogFile/README.md

 // You can log multiple objects logFile.LogError("An error-level log entry", 12345, 'n', "Error");

-// Exception objects have special handling.
-LogFile properties control whether inner exceptions
+// The library has special handling for formatting exceptions.
+LogFile properties control
-// are written, and whether the name of the exception type includes the namespace. logFile.LogError("This parameter is required", new ArgumentNullException("parameterName"));
+// whether inner exceptions are written, and whether the name of the exception type
+// includes the namespace.
+logFile.LogError("This parameter is required", new ArgumentNullException("parameterName"));

 // And you can log formatted entries logFile.LogErrorFormat("Expected {0} items, but found {1} items", 25, 26);
 ```

-The code above would produce the following log entries.
+The code above produces the following log entries.

 ```
 [5/16/2020 5:56:54 PM][INFO] An information-level log entry